abundanceesim/abundanceesim/README.md

 - 🌱 I’m currently learning **web development with React.js**

-- 🤝🏼 I’m looking to collaborate on **any fun and interesting projects**
+- 🤝🏼 I’m looking to collaborate on **any cool or interesting projects**

 - 💬 Ask me about **Frontend or fullstack web development and design**